romanz/amodem/doc/INSTALL.md

     $ pip3 install --user -e trezor-agent/agents/trezor
     ```

-    Read [these instructions](https://github.com/romanz/python-trezor#pin-entering) on how to enter your PIN with the PIN entry.
+    Read [these instructions](https://github.com/romanz/python-trezor#pin-entering) on how to enter your PIN with the default PIN entry.

+    If you'd like a Trezor-style PIN entry program, follow [these instructions](README-PINENTRY.md).

 # 3. Install the KeepKey agent